Arven10/Data-collection-service/README.md

 FOREIGN KEY (field_id) REFERENCES field(field_id)
 );

-- Now run the Play application using Activator: activator run
+- Now run the Play application using Activator.
 The application should now be accessible at http://localhost:9000